-11.1 Consultation has taken place with the Council's External Auditors, Grant Thornton and the Council's Audit Committee.
-In addition members of the public had the opportunity to inspect the Council's Statement of Accounts and supporting documents during the 30 day public inspection period which concluded on 12 July.
+- 11.1 Consultation has taken place with the Council's External Auditors, Grant Thornton and the Council's Audit Committee.
+In addition members of the public had the opportunity to inspect the Council's Statement of Accounts and supporting documents during the 30 day public inspection period which concluded on 12 July 2018. - 11.2 A report on the 2017/18 Statement of Accounts was presented for consideration to Cabinet at its 20 August 2018 meeting.
+Cabinet was content to commend the report to Council.